DanielRedacted/digital-rain.js/README.md

             "4" has underscore,
         Missing: "6"

-    LATIN LETTERS (Not Mirrored): "Z" + "THEMARIX" (THEMATRIX)
+    LATIN LETTERS (Not Mirrored): "Z" + "THEMARIX" (THE MATRIX)

     Punctuation/Arithmetic/Other: ":・."=*+-<>¦｜ _"

-NOTE: for simplicity, currently all characters are mirrored, all half-width katakana, arabic digit, and latin letter character are included; no characters are underscored or overscored; I've ommitted the Kanji 日 because it increases the width of each column.
-I would like to correct these innacuracies for a more canonical matrix code
+NOTE: for simplicity, currently, all characters are mirrored, and I've omitted the Kanji "日" because it increases the width of each column.
+I would like to correct these innacuracies for a more canonical Matrix code